-- cheating: - plagiarism submission of the work of another person for credit, or failure to properly cite references for any work which is not original to the student; copying the work of others, allowing another student to copy from the student; copying one's own previously submitted work without the appropriate citation and references (i.e., selfplagiarism); - unauthorized use of notes electronic devices, or materials in exams, including talking to other students; - forging or altering assignments, legal documents, or health provider documents; - unpermitted collaboration, giving or receiving aid on a take home exam, or other academic assignment under circumstances in which a reasonable person should have known that such aid was not permitted; - allowing others to copy or use work that is not their own or providing answers to graded assignments when other students have not taken that test or completed that assignment; - having someone else do your required work regardless if paid to do so; - any use of Artificial Intelligence (AI) powered language models (e.g., ChatGPT); - submitting an assignment that has been previously submitted in that course or another course: - submitting the work of another for credit to include online help resources that provide academic papers and tests; and
+- Cheating. - Plagiarism: - o submission of the work of another person for credit - o failure to properly cite references for any work which is not original to the student - o intentional sharing providing access of student's work with the intention of another student to use it as their own - o unintentional sharing if a student shares their work with another student, because it is unknown if it will be copied or misused, they may still face consequences (students are encouraged to be cautious when sharing their work with others) - o copying one's own previously submitted work without the appropriate citation and references (i.e., self-plagiarism) - Unauthorized use of notes electronic devices, or materials in exams, including talking to other students. - Forging or altering assignments, legal documents, or health provider documents. - Unpermitted collaboration, giving or receiving aid on a take home exam, or other academic assignment under circumstances in which a reasonable person should have known that such aid was not permitted. - Sharing or obtaining answers to test questions or assignments before other students have completed their own work. - Having someone else do your required work regardless if paid to do so. - Inappropriate use of Artificial Intelligence (AI) powered language models (e.g., ChatGPT). - Submitting an assignment that has been previously submitted in that course or another course. - Submitting the work of another for credit to include online help resources that provide academic papers and tests. - Misrepresentation of identity.